Will-Robin/ChromProcess/README.md

 **Experimental branch!**

 > This branch contains code written in Rust (via `pyo3`) to replace some
-> dependencies.
-The code here requires Rust and Cargo to be installed, as well
+> dependencies, giving `ChromProcess` a partner, `chromate`.
+The code here
-> as maturin.
+> requires Rust and Cargo to be installed, as well as maturin.
+To build during
-> To build during development: `maturin develop`/`maturin develop --release`
+> development: `maturin develop`/`maturin develop --release`

 Python tools to deal with sets of chromatography data.